|

 Tie a thread around the folded leaf to keep it secured.

-Steam it in the take a wide mouthed pot.
+Steam it in a wide mouthed pot.

 Fill half of the pot with water.